mpaglia0/Iudas/README.md

 Starting from **Z v3.0** you can organize online courses/lessons!

-Base document is *article* (so you can have all plus of articles like read time and comments).
+Base document is *article* (so you can benefit from all plus of articles like read time and comments).

 An article will became a lesson adding the following metadata keys: